 Why Is Private Investigation a Job of Tomorrow?

 As an increasing number of companies turn to private investigators to handle business-related and electronic crimes that are often overlooked by government-employed detectives, this field will do well.
-Employment opportunities for private detectives and investigators are expected to grow 18 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for private detectives and investigators are expected to grow 18 percent, according to the Bureau of Labor Statistics.
 Private detectives and investigators make an average salary of $33,750 annually.

 What Does a Private Detective and Investigator Do?